 Studies have revealed that most men or we can say the majority of men do not apply sunscreen.
 Only 14% of men use sunscreen regularly, and this number is very much less than women.
-This conducts men more vulnerable to sunburn and sun damage, which can further cause pigmentation and aging of the skin.
+This conducts men more vulnerable to sunburn and sun damage, which can further cause pigmentation and ageing of the skin.

 Why should men also wear sunscreen?